 CTR = (Number of Clicks your ad has received/ the number of people who saw the ad)*100

-Conversion rate focuses on how many of your users or site’s visitors are taking action.
+The conversion rate focuses on how many of your users or site’s visitors are taking action.
 It uses design techniques, tests, and key optimisation principles to get you even more customers.

 As a marketer, your goal should be to create an online experience that entices your site visitors to take action.